mitchellfaulk/mitchellfaulk/README.md

 Welcome to my github page!

 - 🔭 My latest projects revolve around studying, analyzing, and simulating the card game SET.
-- 🌱 I mainly work in Python, HTML, CSS, JavaScript, LaTeX.
+- 🌱 At this time, I mainly work in Python, JavaScript.
 - 👯 If you want to collaborate, don't hesitate to reach out!
 - 📫 How to reach me: mitchellmfaulk at gmail
 - 😄 Pronouns: He/Him/His